Brand Names: Sovaldi

 What is the most important information I should know about sofosbuvir (Sovaldi)?

 Sofosbuvir is used in combination with other medication.
 Read the medication guide or patient instructions provided with each medication in your combination therapy.
 Do not change your doses or medication schedule without your doctor's advice.

 What should I discuss with my healthcare provider before taking sofosbuvir (Sovaldi)?

 You should not use sofosbuvir if you are allergic to it.
-When taking sofosbuvir with other antiviral medicines: There may be other reasons you should not take this combination treatment.
-Tell your doctor about all your medical conditions, and if you are pregnant or breastfeeding.
+When taking sofosbuvir with other medicine: To make sure all medicines are safe for you, tell your doctor about all your medical conditions, and if you are pregnant or breastfeeding.